-In addition to designing and selling a variety of media forms for use in commercial environments, the Company is employing a strategy of deploying a series of revenue enhancement measures and integrating the businesses it has acquired into a cohesive unit that can serve premier brands across multiple geographies, as well as, serving local businesses with effective solutions.
+In addition to designing and selling a variety of media forms for use in commercial environments, the Company is employing a strategy of deploying a series of revenue enhancement measures and integrating the businesses it has acquired into a cohesive unit that can serve premier brands across multiple geographies, as well as, serve local businesses with effective solutions.
 Our revenue enhancement measures include development of local sales channels, creation of new and compelling technology services and solutions, cross selling visual solutions to audio customers, and cross selling flagship visual systems solutions with in-store visual and audio services.
-The Company began a comprehensive integration program that will generate approximately \$9 million in annualized savings from "Wave 1", which are initiatives implemented in the fourth quarter of 2013; and an additional \$8 - \$10 million in annualized savings from 2014 initiatives (Wave 2 and 3).
+The Company began a comprehensive integration program that generated approximately \$9 million in annualized savings from "Wave 1 Initiatives", which were initiatives implemented in the fourth quarter of 2013.
+An additional \$9 - \$10 million in annualized savings are expected from 2014 initiatives (Wave 2 and 3).
 These activities are focused on streamlining and simplifying the Company's infrastructure and processes on a global basis with associated benefits to its cost structure.
+The Company is also developing plans for 2015 integration initiatives with preliminary annualized savings expected to be in the range of \$4-\$6 million.